Fine Art

 In the aquarium

-Bala sharks are popular aquarium fish.[3]
-These fish are generally peaceful and good companions to many other types of tropical fish.[3]
-The nickname "shark" is used because of their torpedo shaped bodies and long fins.
-They are not actual sharks.
-Bala sharks are widely available in most pet stores, but these fish may grow to a size too large for the home aquarium.
-Also the bala shark is a jumper fish and may injure itself on the lid of a tank.[3]
+Large numbers of B. melanopterus are exported for the aquarium trade from Thailand, having been bred in captivity.[6]
+Bala sharks are misunderstood aquarium fish.[7]
+These fish are generally peaceful and good companions to many other types of tropical fish.[7]
+Bala sharks are widely available in most pet stores, but will grow to a size too large for the home aquarium.[7]

 They are a hardy fish that will tolerate temperature changes, pH changes, and other factors to which other fish may be sensitive.
 The water pH should be 6.0–8.0.
 The preferable water hardness for this species is soft to medium (5.0–12.0 dGH).
-Water temperature should be kept between 22–28°C (72–82°F).[2]
-The Bala shark prefers be kept in groups of two or more specimens (although they can survive alone).[2]
-These fish require a covered aquarium as they are very skilled jumpers.[3]
+Water temperature should be kept between 22–28 °C (72–82 °F).[3]
+The bala shark prefers to be kept in groups of two or more specimens.[3]
+It requires a covered aquarium as it is a skilled jumper, but may injure itself on the lid of the tank.[7]

-Very young Bala sharks are sometimes kept in small aquaria.
+Very young bala sharks are sometimes kept in small aquaria.
 However, given their adult size, schooling behavior, and swimming speed, the fish quickly grow to need much more room.
-Hobbyists continue to debate over acceptable minimum tank sizes, but generally recommend at least a 6 foot tank.
-FishBase lists a minimum of 150 cm (5 ft).[2]
-Many believe the fish is simply too large and too active to be kept in commercial aquaria at all; only enormous, custom-built tanks are acceptable, if any tank at all is.
-Indoor ponds are also considered feasible housing options and may be better suited to the average aquarist.
-This fish's habitat is often destroyed, making these fish rare in the wild.
+Hobbyists continue to debate over acceptable minimum tank sizes, but generally recommend at least a 2-meter tank.
+FishBase lists a minimum of 150 cm (4.9 ft).[3]
+Many believe the fish is simply too large and too active to be kept in residential aquaria at all; only enormous, custom-built tanks are acceptable, if any tank at all is.
+Indoor ponds are also considered feasible housing options and may be better suited to the average aquarist.[8]

 Conservation

-B. melanopterus is listed as an endangered species by the IUCN Red List.[1]
-It has become rare or extinct in many river basins of its native range.[2]
-In Danau Sentarum (Borneo), fishermen already reported in 1993 and 1995 that the populations have decreased dramatically after 1975, for no clear reason.
+Balantiocheilo melanopterus is listed as a vulnerable species by the IUCN Red List.[1]
+It has become rare or extinct in many river basins of its native range.[3]
+In Danau Sentarum (Borneo), fishermen already reported in 1993 and 1995 that the populations had decreased dramatically after 1975, for no clear reason.
 Fishermen mentioned overfishing for the aquarium-fish trade or forest fires in 1975 and the resulting pollution as possible causes.
 The species is apparently extirpated in the Batang Hari basin (Sumatra) and it seems that all individuals of B. melanopterus exported from Indonesia and Thailand by the aquarium-fish trade are captive bred.[4]

 References